DSchau/hello-world-mcp/README.md

 This project runs an [MCP](https://modelcontext.org) Agent on Cloudflare Workers using Durable Objects and Hono.

+It deploys streamable HTTP to the root domain (/) and a fallback SSE server as needed to /sse.

 ## Getting Started

 ### Install dependencies